ipa-esa/RosTooling_Extension/rostooling-languages/README.md

 # rostooling-languages README

-This is the README for your extension "rostooling-languages".
-After writing up a brief description, we recommend including the following sections.
+This is the repository hosting the VS Code extension for RosTooling language support.
+This extension provides features such as code completion, validation and syntax highlighting for all four RosTooling DSLs: ROS, ROS1, ROS2, and ROSSYSTEM.

 ## Features